Wednesday, April 10, 2013

 Wednesday, February 20, 2013

 When you think about DJ's and lighting do you picture disco balls, fog machines and strobe lights?
 Think again!
 The DJ and lighting professionals we're introducing to you today aren't one of those cheeseball companies.
 Cosmo Creations not only provides music to suit your wedding, they also will set up specialty lighting touches to create the right ambience for your special event.
-With lots of experience in the business, Brent Cantrell and his team are changing the perception of wedding DJ's from corny to one of professionalism and class.
+With lots of experience in the business, Brent Cantrell and his team are changing the perception of wedding DJs from corny to one of professionalism and class.

 Contact Info